 Elgar Parishad: Navlakha, Teltumbde in NIA custody, following SC order

-New Delhi, Apr 14: Gautam Navlakha an accused in the Elgar Parishad case today surrendered before the National Investigation Agency.
+New Delhi, Apr 14: Gautam Navlakha an accused in the Elgar Parishad case today surrendered before the National Investigation Agency (NIA).
 Earlier the NIA had arrested Anand Teltumbde, who is also an accused in the case.

 Last week the Supreme Court had directed both activists to surrender before the NIA within seven days.